olfa-lab/Voyeur/README.md

 Documentation
 =================
+A preliminary installation document can be found [here](trunk/docs/installation.md).

 While we build the intial documentation and update it to the appropriate version, please checkout the initial description of the system: trunk/docs/sphinx/_build/singlehtml